nitin42/animate-components/README.md

 ## Animations

-Below is a list of all available animations.
+Below is a list of all available animations (Components).

 ### Bounce